VINITYYT/VINITYYT.github.io/README.md

-# My ModPack Download Site
+# Vinity's ModPack Download site ( better then Distant Horizons )
 # < made by vinity
 (Made By Vinity)